echo-five/api-public-php/README.md

 	$api = new EchoFiveApiPublic('api.matthieuroy.be', 'MY_API_KEY', 'MY_API_SECRET');

 *This example is stored in the project and can be downloaded here: [get-started-signed-request.php](https://github.com/echo-five/api-public-php/blob/master/examples/get-started-signed-request.php)*

+## Available methods

+### Request

+This method allows making an API request.

+> request(string $requestType, string $requestEndpoint, array <$requestParams>, string <$requestMode>)

+- The `requestType` argument defines the type of the request.
+Allowed values are `GET` and `POST`.
+This argument is mandatory.

+- The `requestEndpoint` argument defines the endpoint to hit.
+This is an URI, e.g.: /foo/bar
+This argument is mandatory.

+- The `requestParams` argument defines the data to send to the endpoint.
+This is an array, key/value based, by default no data are sent to the endpoint.
+This argument is optional.

+- The `requestMode` argument defines the mode of sending used with the type of the request.
+Allowed values are `FORM`, `HTTP` and `JSON` (which is the default mode).
+This argument is only supported with `POST`request type.
+This argument is optional.

+This method return the class itself and not the result of the request.
+The request result must be fetched using another method (`getRequestResponse`).
+For more convenient use, this method is "chainable".

+Example:

+	$requestResult = $api->request('post', '/foo/bar')->getRequestResponse();

+### Get Request Response

+This method allows to get the response of the request.

+> getRequestResponse(bool <$decode>)

+- The `decode` argument defines if the request response must be decoded.
+The API replies in JSON format, so the response is a string.
+The `decode` argument allows to get a PHP object instead a string.
+The `decode` argument, is set to `true` by default.

+Examples:

+	$api->getRequestResponse()  | Return a PHP object.
+	$api->getRequestResponse(1) | Return a PHP object.
+	$api->getRequestResponse(0) | Return a JSON string.

 ## License